Skip to Content

 When buying oysters, don’t hesitate to talk to your fishmonger to learn more about the different varieties available, where they come from and what makes them different.

-Some oysters may be more meaty, others with a more salty taste, etc.
+Some oysters may be more meaty, others with a saltier taste, etc.

 It is also important to specify your budget and the type of party you have in mind when talking to your fishmonger.